 Athletes with symptoms of piriformis syndrome should see their doctor if their symptoms persist for several weeks.
 At your visit, you will be asked to describe your symptoms and physical activity.
 A physical examination will include evaluating the range of motion in your hip and back.
 Your physician will perform other physical examination tests to rule out other conditions.

 Diagnosing piriformis syndrome can be challenging.
-Doctors frequently use imaging tests, such as x-rays and CT scans, to rule out other causes of symptoms.
-These tests may be ordered to rule out sciatica (inflammation of the sciatic nerve in the lower back) or problems with your hip, like as tendonitis, arthritis, or stress fractures.
+Doctors frequently use imaging tests, such as X-rays and MRI scans, to rule out other causes of symptoms.
+These tests may be ordered to rule out sciatica (sciatic nerve pain) or problems with your hip, like hip pain, tendonitis, arthritis, or stress fractures.

 Non-operative treatment